the independent

 technology: not an enemy or saviour

-While Blender is celebrated for its capability and accessibility, tools like A.I. are seen as emotionally empty.
-A.I. is not seen as a large threat, and has the potential to be reformed into a tool.
+While Blender (a 3D creation software) is celebrated for its capability and accessibility, tools like A.I. are seen as emotionally empty.
+Because of this, A.I. is not seen as a large threat, and has the potential to also be reformed into a tool to strengthen capability.

 freedom vs stability